Vili people: The villages

 This traditional custom may explain why the Vili are so badly housed, fearing by superstition, to be accused of witchcraft in compensation for the construction of a lavish home.
 This also explains the propensity of the Vili, unlike their neighbors, Yombe, to not be attached to their land.

-In addition to the housing cabins (shelters for the night) and the kitchen huts (places of women), the "Moandza" or palaver hut, is the privileged place of meetings, exchanges, rest and craft activities of the masculine.
-Indeed, this place in which men spend most of their time, is an excellent observation post thanks to its close positioning to the road.
+In addition to the housing cabins (shelters for the night) and the kitchen huts (places of women), the "Moandza" or palaver hut, is the privileged place of meetings, exchanges, rest and craft activities of the males.

 At the same time, the modest home of Moe Poaty III (crowned Maloango 18 March 1931 until his death on 3 May 1975), built in 1952 by the colonial administration and which he used as his residential Palace, was abandoned for six years.
 Indeed, none of these successors wanted to settle there.

 Under pressure from the Government, the Royal residence then turned museum that opened, on 10 April 1982, Jean-Baptiste Tati Loutard, Minister of High education and, Minister of culture and arts.

 In Pointe-Noire, the second area said illegal out of the ground in the 1950s after the ward "4 Km" is called also "Quartier planches" ("Plank ward").
 The Catholic Church of St. Christopher of Mvoumvou, nearby was originally entirely built in white wooden planks.
 Which sometimes causes the laughingstock of newcomers on Pointe-Noire to the Vili, because they are not aware of this aspect of their culture.